rjkerrison/ciaocine/README.md

 # ciaocine

-Cinema viewing info, in an express app.
+Cinema viewing info, as a REST API.

 ## Example